 As the above picture clearly shows, Bryce Harper actually goes ear to shoulder at and through contact.
 Unless something changes mechanically, “Bam-Bam” will continue to trail Mike Trout in repeatable power.
 However, with his body type, these changes can BOOST Harper into the 35+ homer per year category.

 UPDATE: I wrote this article in 2014.
-Bryce Harper has made one big change to his mechanics…in this video, Darryl Hamilton points out some interesting points (not all I agree with):
+Bryce Harper has made one big change to his mechanics…in this video, Carlos Pena and Shawn Casey points out some interesting points (not all I agree with):

 Harper has changed some minor things.
 His leg kick isn’t quite so much of a kick anymore.
 He’s more grounded with his feet.
 He’s also tamed his head rolling sideways (breaking one-joint rule), but I still see it happen from time to time.

 - Is Powerchalk The Best Video Analysis Coaching Software For Baseball & Softball? - March 14, 2023

 - Turn Vs Push Barrel: Modern MLB Bat Path Drills To Fix Steep Swinging Under Ball Swing - March 14, 2023

 - Ideal Line Drive Launch Angles & Ball Exit Speeds For Optimal Distance While Hitting A Baseball Or Softball - March 6, 2023